|Hoplite Home Page

 The total weight of the wood at this stage was 15 pounds.

-|Gluing starts with layer 6.
-I laid the
+|Gluing starts with layer before the rim, 6 in

 pattern (with a layer of plastic to avoid gluing paper to

 to make certain it is properly centered.
 Shims or

 props are needed inside to support parts of the ring.

 avoid any gaps.
 I used regular Elmer's wood glue.